Seeed-Studio/wiki-documents/docs/Grove-CO2_Temperature_Humidity_Sensor-SCD30.md

 # aip shell -n -c "runfile /Users/ansonhe/Desktop/ArduPy-scd30.py"
 ```

-- **Step 5.** We will see the gas value display on terminal as below, and displaying on the Wio Terminal LCD screen.
+- **Step 5.** We will see the 3 data values display on terminal as below, and displaying on the Wio Terminal LCD screen.

 ```python
 ansonhe@Ansons-Macbook-Pro ~:aip shell -n -c "runfile /Users/ansonhe/Desktop/ArduPy-scd30.py"